helmfile/helmfile/docs/index.md

   cascade: "background"
   # insecureSkipTLSVerify is true if the TLS verification should be skipped when fetching remote chart
   insecureSkipTLSVerify: false
-  # plainHttp is true if fetching the remote shart should be done using HTTP
+  # plainHttp is true if fetching the remote chart should be done using HTTP (insecureSkipTLSVerify must be set to false)
-  plainHttp: true
+  plainHttp: false
   # --wait flag for destroy/delete, if set to true, will wait until all resources are deleted before mark delete command as successful
   deleteWait: false
   # Timeout is the time in seconds to wait for helmfile destroy/delete (default 300)